ariamj/Big2-Game/README.md

 ## USER STORIES

-- As a user, I want to be able to select the amount of players playing in the game
+- As a user, I want to be able to select the number of players playing in the game
 - As a user, I want to be able to play a hand on the table
 - As a user, I want to both add and remove chips from my drawer
 - As a user, I want to both view the cards in my hand and the current cards/hand on the table